bwright70/Guide-to-Legos/Dome.md

 2. The dome section
 3. The stud connection points

 The reason that the dome is dimensioned to a height of #Height(9.7mm) - #Unit(1.5mm) is because otherwise the dome would be an extra #Unit(1.5mm) tall.
+For most bricks the main section of the brick and a connector points are one and the same with a total height of #Height(9.7mm), but with the dome those are two seperate features because it's very hard to work with curves in onshape.

 I was initially confused as to why I had made the bottom connector points soild.
 Turns out I did have a reason because it breaks if I change it.
+In simple terms it was necessary because the central tube is a loft and you need two faces to select for a loft.
+It's weird and dumb and took me several attempts but it works; which is the best way to summerize most of my projects.